 There are a number of ways that sponsors can accept entries into sweepstakes today including:

 Sometimes, sweepstakes offer an alternate entry method to make it easier for people to enter.
 Most companies want as many people as possible to enter.

 But an important reason why many sweepstakes offer an AMOE has to do with consideration.

 A giveaway cannot legally have all three of the following attributes:

 - A prize that has value.

 - Consideration, or the exchange of money or something of value to enter.

-For example, purchases can't legally be required to enter sweepstakes.
-So if a company has an entry method that involves any kind of monetary benefit, like a purchase or donation, they must offer an alternate entry method with exactly equal odds.
+For example, sweepstakes can't legally require people to spend money to enter.
+So if a sweepstakes has an entry method that involves any kind of monetary benefit for the company, like a purchase or donation, they must offer an alternate entry method.

-Consideration can be a tricky issue because the money spent doesn't have to directly benefit the sponsoring company.
-Therefore, it can be difficult to determine what exactly falls under consideration laws.
-Even internet access for online sweepstakes has come into question.
+Consideration is a tricky issue because the money spent doesn't have to directly benefit the sponsoring company.
+It can be difficult to determine what exactly falls under consideration laws.
+Even internet access for online sweepstakes has been questioned.